infinum/wordpress-handbook/Development environment setup/Code editors and browsers.md

 It is a paid product, that comes with a 30 day free trial.

-### Vim, Nano
+### Vim, Neovim, Nano

-If you live in a terminal, the chances are you are using either [Vim](https://www.vim.org/) or [Nano](https://en.wikipedia.org/wiki/GNU_nano).
+If you live in a terminal, the chances are you are using either [Vim](https://www.vim.org/) or [Neovim](https://neovim.io/) or [Nano](https://en.wikipedia.org/wiki/GNU_nano).
 You probably heard of Vim joke about people being [unable to exit it](https://stackoverflow.com/q/11828270/629127).
 It's not that hard, so you have no reason to fear it 😄

+Vim / Nano are mostly used via SSH connections to the server.

 ## Browsers